river24/dumptter/README.md

 	bundle exec bin/dumptter

-This script will create $HOME/.dumptter directory and create config YAML file including your twitter account and sqlite3 database file in the directory.
+This script creates $HOME/.dumptter directory, config YAML file including your twitter account, and sqlite3 database file in the directory.

+## Import from old dumptter

+	bundle exec bin/import_from_dumptter1

+## Import from tweets archive

+	bundle exec bin/import_from_archive